- Support Services

 How the Center WorksThe communications center is equipped to communicate with all agencies within the County of Montague and surrounding agencies.
 The department operates an enhanced 9-1-1 system that services the 872-area code exchange.
 All radio and telephone communications that enter the center are recorded with a digital recording system.
 In the event of power failure or a disaster situation, the department can resort to a backup power system that while maintain radio and telephone communications.

 Staffing of the Communications Section consists of five communication specialists and one support services commander.
 New communicators (dispatchers) are trained in-house.
 Training topics include but are not limited to geography, telephone and radio procedures, E911, CPR, job-related terminology, and the use of numerous in-house and statewide computer systems.
-Communication specialists are also required to complete training mandated by the and the Texas Department of Public Safety.
+Communication specialists are also required to complete training mandated by the Texas Commission on Law Enforcement Officers Standards and Educations and the Texas Department of Public Safety.

 Duties of a Communications Specialist

 - Develop positive relationships between the public and the police department through professional courteous service.

 - Ensure proper disposition of all incoming requests in a timely manner.

 - Maintain and update NCIC-TCIC files and entries.

 - Maintain constant communication with all field units.

 - Maintain, update, and delete information in all files kept by the division in order to facilitate orderly communications among the various divisions.